Step 1

 Document brake, tire, and wheel condition

-Good brake pads, healthy hydraulic systems or cables, proper tire pressure, and true wheels help a buyer or shop trust the bike without adding large reconditioning reserves.
+Good brake pads, healthy hydraulic systems or cables, proper tire pressure, and true wheels help a buyer or shop trust the bike without adding large service surprises.

 Watch electrical connections